futrbeta/futrbeta.github.io/battery.md

 ---
 layout: page
-title: Frame
+title: Battery
-permalink: /frame/
+permalink: /battery/
 ---

-### Futr Beta frame
+### Battery

 A frame designed and built by the same team that brought the awesome Stealth[http://stealthelectricbikes.com] Bomber/Fighter bikes to the world.
 The beta frame could be seen as a lighter, simpler and cleaner version of the Fighters frame.
 It will also be referenced to as Flux Beta frame as it was its name until recently

-!!BETA IMAGE!!
+!!Motor IMAGE!!

 ## Specs: